-Now, though, the debate is bit more complicated — mostly because certain laminate flooring options have gotten extremely attractive in a lot of ways.
+Now, though, the debate is bit more complicated — mostly because laminate flooring options have become extremely attractive in a lot of ways.

-First of all, consider how much of your home’s flooring you are replacing.
+First of all, consider how much of your home’s flooring you’re replacing.
 Are you tying the floor into another space that already has laminate vs. hardwood?
 If you’re tying into an existing floor, you might stick with the same flooring in order for it to match.
-However, matching an existing hardwood floor is much easier said than done.
-But if other floors in your home are not an issue, here are the basic arguments when considering hardwood vs. laminate flooring.
+Matching an existing hardwood floor, however, is much easier said than done.
+But if other floors in your home aren’t an issue, here are the basic arguments when considering hardwood vs. laminate flooring.

 Durability.
 People often make a big fuss about how long hardwoods last.
-The funny part is that they have to be refinished every five to ten years or so depending on the amount of traffic, or in my case, the destructive tendencies of two young children.
+The funny part is that they have to be refinished every 5 to 10 years or so depending on the amount of traffic or, in some cases, the destructive tendencies of young children.
 A high quality laminate is resistant to wear, fading and staining.
 So it will look as good as it did the day you installed it after 20 years or more without needing anything but the occasional cleaning.

 Installation.
 Few installation jobs will inspire you to leave your home more than installing and refinishing hardwood floors.
 The dust, curing time and lingering smell are unpleasant at best, potentially hazardous at worst.
 Laminates can be professionally installed quickly and easily without nails or glue, and all the finishing is done at the factory instead of your house.

 Cost.
 This last one isn’t even fair.
 Laminates last longer, install easier, are more eco-friendly are absolutely gorgeous and, with their embossed grain or hand scraped finishes, impossible to tell apart from hardwoods.
-And they are STILL usually much less expensive than hardwoods.
+And they’re still usually much less expensive than hardwoods.

-Ultimately, the hardwood vs. laminate debate comes down to whether the quality and beauty of modern laminate flooring matches not just the natural beauty of hardwood flooring, but also matches the wear and tear of my life with kids and dogs and scratching and spills and so on.
+Ultimately, the hardwood vs. laminate debate comes down to whether the quality and beauty of modern laminate flooring matches not just the natural beauty of hardwood flooring but also the wear and tear of life with kids and dogs, scratching, spills and so on.
 For many, it does.
 And it looks fabulous.